Federal Protective Forces: Mid-2000s Pantex issues

 In 2006 the Department of Energy Inspector General received complaints from inside the Pantex Plant that Protective Forces were not being issued the correct night-vision equipment to safely operate their Mk 19 grenade launchers, a complaint it later substantiated after an investigation, though the NNSA rejected the report's findings.

 The following year, 524 members of the Protective Forces detachment at Pantex, whose personnel were provided by BWX Technologies, went on strike in protest of the Department of Energy's decision to revise the pension and medical benefits it provided to contractors.
 During the 44-day strike, a 210-man replacement force, composed of supervisors and non-unionized personnel assigned to other Department of Energy sites, was assembled to secure Pantex.
 Both the National Council of Security Police, the union for Protective Forces personnel, and the Project on Government Oversight called for Pantex to be shut down during the dispute due to what was claimed to be a serious erosion of the security of nuclear weapons stored at the facility.
 The Department of Energy rejected claims that the security of nuclear material was compromised during the strike.

 Y-12 security breach

-In July 2012, three activists from Plowshares were able to briefly gain entry to the Y-12 National Security Complex.
+In July 2012, three activists from the Plowshares movement were able to briefly gain entry to the Y-12 National Security Complex.
 According to officials, the breach was the first time in the 70-year history of Y-12 that its perimeter had been successfully penetrated, shattering what had been described as an "aura of invincibility".
-Sixty days later the Department of Energy terminated the contract of WSI (formerly Wackenhut and later a subsidiary of G4S), which had provided Protective Forces to Y-12 for more than a decade.
-The contract for Protective Forces at Y-12 was subsequently awarded to National Strategic Protective Services, a joint venture of Securiguard and Triple Canopy.
+60 days later, the DOE terminated the contract of WSI (formerly Wackenhut and later a subsidiary of G4S), which had provided FPFs to Y-12 for more than a decade.
+The contract for FPFs at Y-12 was subsequently awarded to National Strategic Protective Services, a joint venture of Securiguard and Triple Canopy.